TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-3-AWS-11 ELB & Auto Scaling.md

 ### Overcome challanges

-Besides looking for relevant information (see the Sources), also finding the pitfalls and avoiding them.
+Besides looking for relevant information (see the Sources), I also encountered several pitfalls that I tried to avoid.

 I was not aware of how important the F5 key can be!